coperlm/EOS_ppt/slides.md

 # **Motivation**

-**The Problem:**
+The Problem:

-  * Generating zkSNARKs is computationally expensive (time and memory).
+  * Generating zkSNARKs is **computationally expensive** (time and memory).
-  * This limits their use in resource-constrained environments (e.g., mobile devices) and for complex computations.
+  * This limits their use in **resource-constrained environments** (e.g., mobile devices) and for complex computations.

-**Existing Approaches & Their Limitations:**
+Existing Approaches & Limitations:

-  * **Local Proving:** Too slow or resource-intensive for many users/applications.
+  * Local Proving: Too **slow** and **resource-intensive for** many users/applications.
-  * **Cloud Delegation (e.g., DIZK):** Powerful servers can generate proofs faster, BUT this sacrifices privacy by revealing the secret witness $w$ to the cloud.
+  * Cloud Delegation: Powerful servers can generate proofs faster, BUT this sacrifices privacy by **revealing the secret witness** $w$ to the cloud.
 Problematic for privacy-focused applications like private currencies or decentralized computation.

-**The Central Question:** Can users privately and efficiently outsource zkSNARK proving to untrusted machines?
+The Central Question: Can users **privately** and **efficiently** outsource zkSNARK proving to untrusted machines?

 ---

 # **Eos: Contributions Overview**

-* **Eos (Efficient Outsourcing of SNARKs):**
-    * Privacy-preserving delegation protocols for zkSNARKs with universal setup.
-    * Enables a prover (delegator) to outsource proof generation to a set of workers.
-* **Key Features & Guarantees:**
+* Key Features & Guarantees:
-    * **Privacy:** No private information (witness `w`) revealed if at least one worker is honest and doesn't collude with others.
+    * Privacy: No private information (witness `w`) revealed if at least one worker is honest and doesn't collude with others.
-    * **Security:** Secure against malicious workers without relying on heavyweight cryptographic tools.
+    * Security: Secure against malicious workers without relying on heavyweight cryptographic tools.
-    * **Efficiency (compared to local proving on a recent smartphone):**
+    * Efficiency (compared to local proving on a recent smartphone):
         * Reduces end-to-end latency by up to 26x.
         * Lowers delegator's active computation time by up to 1447x.
         * Enables proving up to 256x larger instances.
-* **Implementation:** A Rust library, Eos, demonstrating concrete efficiency.
+* Implementation: A Rust library, Eos, demonstrating concrete efficiency.

 ---

 # **Related Work (Brief Highlights)**

-* **Trinocchio:** Outsourcing with MPC and zkSNARKs.
+* Trinocchio: Outsourcing with MPC and zkSNARKs.
     * Differences: Targets a zkSNARK with circuit-specific setup, uses Shamir secret sharing (privacy against n/2 corruptions), semi-honest security.
-* **Kanjalkar et al.:** Auditable MPC using Marlin zkSNARKs.
+* Kanjalkar et al.: Auditable MPC using Marlin zkSNARKs.
     * Differences: Also uses Shamir secret sharing (n/2 corruptions).
 Eos protocols are more general for other PIOPs and PC schemes.
-* **Ozdemir and Boneh (OB22):** "Collaborative proving" for distributed secrets.
+* Ozdemir and Boneh (OB22): "Collaborative proving" for distributed secrets.
     * Similar insights (e.g., additive homomorphisms for polynomial commitments).
-    * **Eos Differences:**
+    * Eos Differences:
         * Leverages honest delegator for MPC preprocessing (vs. heavyweight crypto in OB22).
         * Uses novel "PIOP consistency checkers" for malicious security (vs. info-theoretic MACs in OB22, which adds overhead).
         * Result: Eos is 6-8x faster and requires 3-5x less communication than OB22 in delegation settings.
-* **DIZK:** Distributes prover computation but doesn't hide the witness from workers.
+* DIZK: Distributes prover computation but doesn't hide the witness from workers.
 Complementary to Eos (workers could use DIZK internally).

 ---
 section: Preliminaries
 ---

-# Core Cryptographic and Computational Primitives in Eos

-The Eos system for delegating zkSNARK provers builds upon several key cryptographic and computational concepts.
-Understanding these primitives is essential to grasping how Eos achieves its efficiency and privacy goals.
+# outline

+PIOP

+PCS-KGC

+heli tiple

+MPC

 ---